taprobane99/iMac5KLinux/README.md

-Simple script `iMac5K-KernelInstall.sh` to download, build, and install 5K Kernel on iMacs, alongside your existing kernel.
+Simple one-click script `iMac5K-KernelInstall.sh` to download, build, and install 5K Kernel on iMacs, alongside your existing kernel.
+You can switch back to your exisiting kernel from the GRUB menu at boot.

 Works on Ubuntu 26.04 LTS.
 May work on Mint, and other Debian distros.

-It should work on all pre-2020 5K iMacs except those with Vega GPUs.
+Works on all pre-2020 5K iMacs except those with Vega GPUs.

 Needs 7GB Disk Space and 50-70 minutes compile time.

-You can easily switch back to your previous kernel from the GRUB menu at boot.

-Credit: thanks to https://github.com/mcirsta/linux-imac-5k/tree/pro1-apple5k-logging which I used to initially generate my 7.0 patch
+Credit: thanks to https://github.com/mcirsta/linux-imac-5k/tree/pro1-apple5k-logging which I used to generate my 7.0 patch.
+My new 7.3 patch is reduced to 190 lines of human-edited code.
+At some point hopefully this will be mainlined.

 Models confirmed working: